 TRASH, RECYCLING AND YARD WASTE COLLECTION SCHEDULES:

-Regular household trash is collected on Fridays (except
+Residential trash is collected on Fridays (except holidays)

-Yard Waste is collected on Mondays (except holidays)
+Yard Waste is collected on Mondays between April 1st and December 15th (except holidays)

 Holiday Collection Schedule: